Once you have identified a funding opportunity, it's time to prepare a proposal.

 National Institutes of Health (NIH) proposals typically require a project summary/abstract,

-specific aims, research strategy, and letters of support.
-The proposal may also require
+specific aims, research strategy, rigor and reproducibility, and letters of support.
+The proposal may also require additional components, such

 Visit the NIH Grants & Funding page for current forms and to view guidelines on writing and submitting your NIH application.